dimi-fn/Various-Data-Science-Scripts/Git & GitHub/README.md

     * undo a *staged* change of a file, i.e. and e.g. a file has been added via 'git add' and you want to undo that

 * `git commit --amend -m "new-commit-message"`
-    * *amend* a *commit message*: you previously did a commit with an undesired commit message.
+    * *amend* a *commit message*: you previously did a commit with an undesired commit message which you haven't pushed yet.
 This command will amend that and it will replace the message.
 This means that no new commit will be created, it will just replace (amend) the right previous one, although the commit hash will change (not a good practice when working with others because it can cause problems with their repo regarding the git history)

 * `git reset HEAD~1`
     * *undo* the very last *commit* (i.e. here 'git commit -m "message"' has already been used) from the *git log*, in the case where this commit has not been pushed remotely